Topological data analysis

 Furthermore, the field of TDA is not limited to point patterns, but extends to richer structures.
 For instance, the persistence diagram has been used to analyze complex arterial networks in the brain.
 In a paper/ code with J.T.N.
 Krebs, we are establishing a functional CLT also for spatial random networks such as the directed spanning forest.
 Moreover, in materials science, measuring 3D data of a material is often prohibitively expensive, whereas it is substantially more practical to gather several 2D slices.
 Devising statistical tests in this context is challenging since the topologies in adjacent slices are highly correlated.
 In a paper with A. Cipriani and M. Vittorietti, we rely on the tools of persistence in order to track such correlations over several slices.

 When analyzing persistent homology, practitioners often look for features living for exceptionally long periods of time, and then draw conclusions if they do occur.
 However, how can we decide whether the observed long life times come from genuinely interesting phenomena and are not a mere incarnation of chance?
 In a paper/ code with N. Chenavier, we move one step closer to statistical applications and establish Poisson approximation results for extremal life times of loops and holes in large sampling windows.
+In a paper with M. Otto and N. Lundbye, we consider the sparse regime where it is possible to give a more precise description of the shape of the maximal cycles.

 Understanding the statistical foundations of the persistence diagram is an important problem.
 There are, however, many situations for which it is natural to simultaneously consider multiple filtration parameters, e.g. when a point cloud comes equipped with additional measurements taken at the locations of the data.
 Multiparameter persistent homology was introduced to accommodate such multifiltrations, and it has become one of the most active areas of research within TDA, with exciting progress on multiple fronts.
 In a paper with M.B.
 Botnan, we offer a first step towards a rigorous statistical foundation of multiparameter persistence.
 Notably, we establish the strong consistency and asymptotic normality of the multiparameter persistent Betti numbers in growing domains.